 Chapter 33 says, Being content is wealth.
 When you think about it, it is easy to see how happiness is wealth.
 Using Correlations (p.565), let’s consider how love corresponds to wealth and happiness.
-Love has two sides; the false or yang side is a grasping, expecting, needy experience.
-The true or yin side is a giving, empathetic, content experience.
-Similarly, true wealth and true happiness correlate with this true love — giving, empathetic, content.
+Love has two sides; the “false” or yang side is a grasping, expecting, needy experience.
+The “true” or yin side is a giving, empathetic, contented experience.
+Similarly, true wealth and true happiness correlate with this true love — giving, empathetic, contented. (photo: walden pond)

 Thoreau said, “A man is rich in proportion to the number of things which he can afford to let alone.”
 Here, just replace “A man is rich…” with “A man is happy or content…”.
-This should feel true until it gets personal.
-At that instant, throes of emotion — our fears and needs — utterly blind us.
+This probably feels true, at least until it gets personal.
+At that instant, rising emotions—our fears and needs—blind us.

-We all suffer this dynamic, as Buddha partly describes… “The desire to live for the enjoyment of self entangles us in a net of sorrow, pleasures are the bait, the result is pain”.
+Buddha Second Noble Truth highlights this conflict … “The desire to live for the enjoyment of self entangles us in a net of sorrow, pleasures are the bait, the result is pain”.
 We want to be independent, yet we also want to be part of a group.
 We need our space, yet we need togetherness.
 From what I see, our push – pull struggles in life mostly center on this conflict.
 We want it both ways.
-Alas, Mother Nature’s monogamous reality only allows us to live her way, more or less.
+Yet, Mother Nature’s monogamous reality only allows us to live her way, more or less.

 I have no doubt this wanting to have it both ways is an instinct common to all life.
 It keeps living things on their toes.
-Being innate, this isn’t anything we can snuff out in ourselves.
-However, some relief is possible when we realize how biology might be pulling our strings behind the scenes.
+Being innate, this isn’t anything we can extinguish in ourselves.
+However, some relief is possible when we realize how biology is pulling our strings behind the scenes.

 All We Need is a Little CRT

 Research cited in a Science News article, The Anorexic Brain, states that, “People with eating disorders such as anorexia nervosa are considered to be cognitively inflexible with their perspectives of food”.
 (Google [The anorexic brain: Neuroimaging improves understanding of eating disorder].)
 Okay, but don’t we all suffer from the disorder they are calling cognitively inflexible?
-This disorder corresponds to chapter 71’s, Realizing I don’t know is better; not knowing this knowing is disease.
+Indeed, chapter 71 describes this disorder as Realizing I don’t know is better; not knowing this knowing is disease.
 The article concludes with, “New work hints that cognitive remediation therapy, or CRT, which uses cognitive exercises to change anorexics’ behaviors, has potential”.

-I went to Wikipedia straight away to check this out.
+I went straight to Wikipedia to check this out.
 Cognitive remediation therapy (CRT), also called cognitive enhancement therapy (CET), is a cognitive rehabilitation therapy designed to improve neurocognitive abilities such as attention, working memory, cognitive flexibility, planning, and executive functioning which leads to improved social functioning (1).

 It is fascinating how often the ‘old’ is simply given a make over and presented as ‘new’.
-In this case, CRT seems to be reintroducing Buddha’s idea of Right Comprehension (See the first fold of Buddha’s Eight Fold Path, p.604) On the plus side, science provides much needed proof, and by leaving religion completely out of the discussion, avoids sectarian dogma and squabbling.
+In this case, CRT seems to be reintroducing Buddha’s idea of Right Comprehension (See the first fold of Buddha’s Eight Fold Path, p.604) On the plus side, science provides much needed proof, and by leaving religion completely out of the discussion, avoids sectarian squabbling over dogma.

 On the other hand, religious conversion has proven to be far-and-away the most effective means of rescuing troubled souls of all sorts.
-The problem with that is we can’t just snap our fingers to achieve it.
+The problem here is that bureaucracies can’t achieve such success.
 I think it is fair to say, it comes about in mysterious ways.
-The religiously neutral characteristics of CRT may well help far more people, albeit not to the same degree.
-Perhaps begin with this religion neutral version and only show the ancient spiritual links later on.
-That could make CRT more effective for some, yet not ruin it for others.
+The religiously neutral characteristics of CRT may well help far more people, albeit not to the same depth perhaps.
+Beginning with a secular version and only revealing the spiritual link later on could make CRT more effective for some, yet not ruin it for others.